dragonfly/dragonfly/README.md

 &nbsp;

-For documentation, installation, and a getting started guid, please see our [readthedocs page](https://dragonfly-opt.readthedocs.io).
+For documentation, installation, and a getting started guide, please see our [readthedocs page](https://dragonfly-opt.readthedocs.io).

 &nbsp;